-He was drafted 15th in the overall pick by the Phoenix Suns and is a bonified Point Guard that can shoot the rock and is one of those passers that brought the wow factor to all who watched.
+He is a bonified Point Guard that can shoot the rock and is one of those passers that brought the wow factor to all who watched.
 Five times he led the league in assist and is ranked 3rd for Career Leaders in Assist, trailing only John Stockton and Jason Kidd.

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 The inaugural year for Bowman’s Best was a complete success, with a short 125 card checklist and a great rookie class, it proved to be one of the premium products of the year.

 Cards were made on quality card stock.
 Rookies are outlined in silver foil with gold highlights and banners which make this one beautiful card.
 The card back is well thought out and balanced giving us everything a card back should have; photo, player bio, stats, commentary.

 But the real awesomeness of this product lies in its parallels, there are two of them.
 Refractors 1:12 packs and the popular Atomic Refractors inserted 1:24 packs and are a hobby favorite among collectors today.

 The budget-friendly Collector’s Choice seems to be a forgotten product.
 Made of thin paper stock it seemed to be a product designed for kids and oftentimes insert themes were kid-related.

 The background for rookie cards appears very dark so the white borders help balance things out.
 Great action photo in the front and portrait photo in the back.
 Full NCAA stats and commentary towards the bottom of card and player bio at the top.

 There are no parallels to speak of in this product.